 Other diseases and lamenesses in horses grew exponentially from absolutely no mention in my texts in 1980 to the inevitable acceptance of horse owners that their horses would soon succumb to them.
 I will list them here:

 - DSLD (Degenerative Suspensory Ligament Disease) or the collapse of the fetlocks of horses resulting in pain and death for many.

 - White line disease in the hooves.

-- Laminitis becoming more prevalent in horses rather being mostly in ponies.
+- Laminitis becoming more prevalent in horses rather than being mostly in ponies.

-- Insulin resistance, metabolic syndrome and obesity everywhere.
+- Insulin resistance, metabolic syndrome and obesity are everywhere.

 - Cushing’s disease seems to be in every other horse.

 - Kissing spine and arthritis of the vertebral facets.

 - An increase in anhidrosis (non-sweating) in horses.